 This course provides a broad, non-technical overview of the field of neurotechnology.
 It is intended to provide users with a fundamental understanding of how neurotechnology works.
 This course will provide users with a solid knowledge base so that they are able to define neurotechnology, learn of the applications and use cases from medical to recreational, understand who does or will use neurotechnolgy, learn about many different types of brain-interfaces and how they work, gain a basic neuroscience understanding though a neurotechnologist lens, and engage in ethical questions related to the field.

 In this module you will learn the basics of Brain Computer Interface (BCI).
-You will read an introduction to the different technologies available, the main components and steps required for BCI, the safety and ethical issues and an overview about the future of the field.
+You will read an introduction to the different technologies available, the main components and steps required for BCI, associated safety and ethical issues, as well as an overview about the future of the field.

-This modules addresses how neurotechnology is used for medical and non-medical applications right now, and how it might advance in the future.
+This module addresses how neurotechnology is currently used for medical and non-medical applications, and how it might advance in the future.

 This module covers some basic anatomy such as the brain’s major divisions (brainstem, cerebellum, cerebrum), the cerebral lobes (frontal, temporal, parietal, and occipital), the central and peripheral nervous systems, theories of cognition, and brain orientation terms.

-This module covers the structure and function of the neuron, its components and mechanisms, action potentials, and the many glial cells that support it.
+This lesson provides an overview of the structure and function of the neuron, its components and mechanisms, action potentials, and the many glial cells that support it.

 This module covers many types of invasive neurotechnology devices/interfaces for the central and peripheral nervous systems.
-Invasive neurotech devices are really important as they often provide the greatest accuracy and long-term use applicability.
+Invasive neurotech devices are crucial, as they often provide the greatest accuracy and long-term use applicability.

 Neuromodulation refers to devices that influence the firing of neurons which can be useful in many medical applications.
-This modules covers about what neuromodulation is, how it affects the functioning of neurons, and the many forms that these devices take on, including DBS, spinal cord stimulation, tDCS, stimulatory ECoG, vagus nerve stimulation, and TMS.
+This modules covers what neuromodulation is, how it affects the functioning of neurons, and the many forms that these devices take on.

-This modules covers neuroprosthetic and cognitive enhancement devices that can help augment our capabilities by enhancing memory, restoring or improving our senses,
+This modules covers neuroprosthetic and cognitive enhancement devices that can help augment our capabilities by enhancing memory, as well as restoring or improving our senses.

-This module covers the many things that brain-computer interfaces can and will be able to do.
-This includes motor neuroprosthetics like prosthetic arms, exosuits, and vehicle control, computer and machine interfacing use-cases like typing and playing video games, speech and communication applications, neurofeedback meditation and sleep devices, and BCI-driven art.
+This module covers the many things that brain-computer interfaces can and will be able to do, including motor neuroprosthetics like prosthetic arms, exosuits, and vehicle control, as well as computer and machine interfacing use-cases.